Compiler/compiler.github.io/Projects.md

 				<header class="major">
 					<h3>Ray Marching</h3>
 				</header>
-				<p>Ray tracing techniques is something that has always been very interesting to me.
+				<p>Ray marching was a pet project to learn how to morph solid figures in a realistic looking way.
 It mixes real life optical physics with the deceptive techniques of computer rendering.
-Ray marching was one of those easy introductions to understanding how everything works and can be optimized.
-The image shows a frame from the simulation but the techniques involved are really clever and amazing.
-I aim to use these techniques to accelerate another engine one day.</p>
+The image shows a frame from the simulation, and I really enjoyed the process of figuring out these tehcniques.
+I aim to use these techniques in an upcoming rendering engine.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/Compiler/Ray-Marching-Demo" class="button">Learn more</a></li>
 				</ul>